Legal Online Sports Betting in the USA

 Smartphone Sports Betting apps verify your location within a legal betting state before allowing you to wager.
 You will be rejected from sports betting if attempting to bet outside the legal borders.

 If you really want to get the most out of your sports betting experience, then make sure to download the Smartphone Sports Betting App of your chosen sportsbook.
-All of our reviewed sportsbooks have both Apple and Android apps that can be downloaded to the full range of mobile devices and cellphone devices.
+All of our reviewed sportsbooks mention which Sportsbooks have the best sports betting apps as well as which have both Apple and Android apps that can be downloaded to the full range of mobile devices and cellphone devices.

 Some online sports betting sites even offer better odds and markets for mobile sports bettors as a permanent promotion.